IsaaacLim/42cursus-CPP-Modules/Modules/04/README.md

 ### ex03

-- **Interface** only permits user to state functionalily but not to implement it, **abstrct classes** permits users to make functionality that subclasses can implement or override
+- **Interface** only permits user to state functionalily but not to implement it, **abstract classes** permits users to make functionality that subclasses can implement or override
 - Project instruction:
   1. Create a `MateriaSource` _(Spellbook)_
   2. Include some spells into the _Spellbook_ (only `Ice` & `Cure` available)